 All terms of the charter that can be interpreted as within the intent of the California Education Code shall be interpreted in such a manner.
 The terms of this charter contract are severable.
 In the event that any of the provisions are determined to be unenforceable or invalid for any reason, the remainder of the charter shall remain in effect, unless mutually agreed otherwise by the School and the County.
 The County and the School agree to meet to discuss and resolve any issues or differences relating to invalidated provisions in a timely, good faith fashion.

 Changes in the law or the County administration related to charter schools occur from time to time.
 The School shall fully comply with all such legal and/or administrative changes.
-Modifications to this charter pursuant to such changes shall be deemed administrative amendments and shall not be considered “material revisions” requiring approval pursuant to Education Code §47607(a)(1).
+Modifications to this charter pursuant to such changes shall be deemed administrative amendments and shall not be considered “material revisions” requiring approval pursuant to Education Code §47607(b).

 REVOKING THE CHARTER